nicolas-thompson/aleph_zero/src/README.md

 The solution was to turn off mysql strict mode.
 Let's debate security?

-There is an issue with the command in the travis build process which runs the unit test.
+There is an issue with the command in the travis build process which runs the unit tests.

-Because the application is now dockerized it can't find phunit in order the run the test.
+Because the application is now dockerized it can't find phunit in order the run the unit tests.